 and serves as the research arm of Congress.
 It is also the largest library

-in the world, with over 134.5 million books, recordings, photographs, maps,
+in the world, with more than 158 million items—including books, recordings, photographs, maps, sheet music,

 materials ranging from rare cuniform tablets to born digital materials.
 Through